dotlang/language/README.md

 #Package Manager

-The package manager is a separate utility which helps you package, publsh, install and deploy packages (Like `maven` or `dub`).
+The package manager is a separate utility which helps you package, publish, install and deploy packages (Like `maven` or `dub`).